marcotag93/go-task/README.md

 This repository contains a MATLAB script designed for an experimental task where participants view a sequence of colored circles.
 Participants are required to respond to specific stimuli by pressing a key.
 The script has potential integration points with transcranial magnetic stimulation (TMS) devices.

+## Prerequisites

+Before running the script, ensure you have the following:

+- MATLAB installed on your system.
+- [Psychtoolbox](http://psychtoolbox.org/) installed in MATLAB.
+This toolbox is essential for the visual stimulus presentation and response collection functionalities of the script.

 ## Features

 - **Stimulus Presentation**: Presents circles in various colors: grey, yellow, green, and white.